zilhak/sts-mods/ascension-100/docs/ASCENSION_ENG.md

 ---

+## Level 34: Ascender's Bane Enhancement
+**Effect**: Ascender's Bane is enhanced.

+**Details**:
+- At the end of your turn, Ascender's Bane adds one Clumsy to your discard pile.

+---

-## Level 34: Normal Enemy HP Additional Increase
+## Level 35: Normal Enemy HP Additional Increase
 **Effect**: Normal enemies have increased HP.

 **Details**:
 - Weak Enemy encounters have +1 HP.
 - Strong Enemy encounters have +3% HP.

----

-## Level 35: Ascender's Bane Enhancement
-**Effect**: Ascender's Bane is enhanced.

-**Details**:
-- At the end of your turn, Ascender's Bane adds one Clumsy to your discard pile.
+- Act 2 enemies have an additional +2% HP.
+- Act 3 enemies have an additional +5% HP.

 ---